mrajo/metalsmith-summary/README.md

   .build();
 ```

-This will output a message like this:
+This will print a message to console like so:

 `42 files were processed in 3.14 seconds.`